Woodhall Spa: Woodhall Spa Manor and the Hotchkin Family

-19th Century
+19th century

 Woodhall Spa came about by accident in 1811 after John Parkinson of Old Bolingbroke made several attempts to find coal.
 After spending several thousand pounds and sinking a shaft over 1,000 feet deep, the enterprise was abandoned on account of the now rising spring.
 The spring flows daily through soft spongy rock at a depth of 520 feet.

 About 1834, the then Lord of the Manor, Thomas Hotchkin, ascertained by analysis that the water was in fact valuable, being an iodine and bromine containing mineral spring.
 He spent nearly £30,000 sinking a well and erecting the Spa Baths, as well as building the Victoria Hotel.
 A description from 1919 of the therapeutic benefits patrons might expect to enjoy after 'taking the waters' ran as follows:

 The Victoria Hotel burned down on Easter Day, 4 April 1920, when an electrical fault in the boiler room spread to the linen room above.

 Railways

 In 1846 the Great Northern Railway company purchased the land to build a rail link from Peterborough to Lincoln via Boston and Woodhall Junction.
 Work commenced in 1847 and the line opened on 17 October 1848.
 Kirkstead Station, later renamed Woodhall Junction, was one of seven between Lincoln and Boston.
 A branch line to Horncastle, which included Woodhall Spa railway station, was opened on 11 August 1855.

 The railways brought increasing popularity, and an elegant spa town with hotels and guest houses on wide tree-lined avenues, largely designed by Richard Adolphus Came, grew up around the original facilities.
 He stated in his designs that none of the roads shall be "streets", which is still true today, and the roads built since have also been lined with various trees.
 In 1886 the estate was purchased by a syndicate, and extensive alterations and improvements were made.
 The Victoria Hotel and the Spa Baths were greatly modified by the syndicate, a group of investors including Lord Alverstone, Lord Iddesleigh and Edward Stanhope MP in 1887.

 Woodhall and Woodhall Spa stations closed along with the rest of the Boston to Lincoln line in 1971 and demolition of Woodhall Spa station came soon afterwards.
-The trackbed beween Woodhall and Horncastle is now a bridleway known as the Spa Trail and forms part of the Viking Way.
+The trackbed between Woodhall and Horncastle is now a bridleway known as the Spa Trail and forms part of the Viking Way.
 Woodhall Junction remains in private ownership.